 Upload the Files in the Main Path

-If you are going to transfer all the files to the webserver, we recommend using an FTP client.
-Simply, upload every file in the WordPress folder to the root directory.
+Using an FTP client is the best method to transfer the WordPress files to the webserver.
+Simply upload every file in the WordPress directory to the root of the webserver.

-If the WordPress files are already in the server, and you are going to use Shell to install it.
+If the WordPress files are already in the server, and you are going to use Shell to install them.
 You must upload WordPress anywhere other than the root directory.